mohitjain1911/cicd-kube-docker/README.md

    - Install necessary Jenkins plugins for Docker pipeline support.

 3. **Kubernetes Cluster Creation:**
-   - Create a Kubernetes Cluster using Cops on an EC2 instance.
+   - Create a Kubernetes Cluster using Kops on an EC2 instance.
-   - Install Helm in the Cops VM for Kubernetes application management.
+   - Install Helm in the Kops VM for Kubernetes application management.

 4. **Helm Charts Creation and Testing:**
    - Develop Helm charts for the application stack.